Compare New York Health Benefit Exchange Plans

 New York small businesses with 50 or fewer employees will have access to the state’s Small Business Health Insurance Options Program (SHOP), which is a health insurance exchange created just for small businesses.

 There, businesses can shop for health insurance plans, tailored specifically to their needs.
 Businesses owners can then offer a choice of plans and carriers to their employees and pay only one bill directly to the SHOP exchange for the plans chosen.

-New York is one of the states that will be operating it’s own health exchange and has said they still plan to launch the SHOP Exchange next year alongside the individual exchange.
+New York is one of the states that operated its own health exchange and has said they still plan to launched the SHOP Exchange in 2013 alongside the individual exchange.

 3. Tax Credit

 Businesses with fewer than 25 employees paying average salaries of less than $50,000 who choose to offer their workers health insurance through the SHOP Exchange will qualify for a tax credit.
 In fact this tax credit is already in place for small businesses, currently it covers up to 35 percent of the cost of health insurance.

 In 2014, that number increases to cover up to 50 percent of costs.
 However it will then only be available to businesses who provide their employees coverage through the SHOP Exchange.

 Businesses will also be able to claim a business expense deduction for the amount the premiums paid that exceed the tax credit.
 That means those businesses will receive a tax credit and a tax deduction.

 Businesses with 50 or more full-time employees are required to provide them with affordable health insurance.
 That means the insurance plan must cover at least 60 percent of medical expenses, and not cost an employee more than 9.5 percent of their annual income.
 If a business fails to meet those requirements, it will pay a penalty.